blcdevs/Encrypter/README.md

 # Encrypter

-Encrypter is a web application that allows you to encrypt and decrypt files securely.
-It provides an easy-to-use interface for encrypting your sensitive data.
-This readme guide will walk you through the setup process and explain how to use the application effectively.

-## Installation

-To get started, follow these steps:

-1. Open your browser and visit `localhost:3000`.
+Go to your browser and visit
-2. Make sure you have the necessary dependencies installed and configured.
-3. Clone the repository to your local machine.
-4. Navigate to the project directory.

-## Database Setup
+localhost:3000

+I believe it was encryptor or so

-There are two ways to create a database for Encrypter:
+There are 2 ways to create a database

-1. GUI: Click on the database image in the application to create a database using the graphical user interface.
+You can click on the database on the image to do that using the GUI
-2. Manual: If you prefer, you can create the database using SQL queries.
-However, this method requires more technical knowledge.

-To create the database manually:

-1. Open the notepad file named `encrypter.txt`.
-2. Modify the content of the file to match your desired database name (e.g., "encrypter").
+Writing the query may be a bit tasking for you via chat

+Oh it’s encrypter not encryptor

+Then send me the content in the folder

+If you’ve created the db you can change it in the notepad and save

-3. Save the changes and rename the notepad file to `encrypter.sql`.
+Then change the notepad to encrypter

-4. If you have received an `encrypter.sql` file from someone, skip this step.
+You can edit the DB name but so we don’t stress just change the notepad content

+From the phpmyadmin but don’t bother about that

+Just change the notepad name to what you used as the db name which is encrypter

+Is there a file with a .sql in it

-If you haven't received an `encrypter.sql` file, you need to run the database migration to load the necessary data:
+If I didn’t send that to you then you need to run the DB migrate to load the seeds into the data base

+Command prompt

+Shift + Ctl + right mouse button

+You can press this in the directory

+Or just open command prompt and go into the directory

+But before that, type ls

-1. Open the command prompt.
+You can run the other command

-2. Navigate to the project directory using the `cd` command.
-3. Type `ls` to list the files in the directory.
-4. Run the following command to migrate the database:
+## After this, run this command npx sequelize-cli db:migrate
+## After running this command, run this npx sequelize-cli db:seed:all

+Then you can run npm start to run the app.